jacobdejean/cfparkingpage/README.md

 # CFParkingPage

-A minimal, customizable domain parking page for Cloudflare Pages.
+A minimal domain parking page for Cloudflare Pages.

 ## Overview